-If you receive a fail grade in a course, you may be able to apply for a reassessment of the course.
+If you receive a fail grade in a course of 40% or above, you may be able to apply for a reassessment of the course.

 For information about how to apply for a second result, see [Assessment Policy](#) - scroll down and find 3.16 Second Results.
-You can download the form from [Application for Second Result](#).
+You can download the form from [Application for Second Result](#)